Fauci unleashed: Doc takes ‘liberating’ turn at center stage

 Fauci made clear that he believed the new administration would not trade in the mixed messages that so often came from the Trump White House, where scientific fact was often obscured by the president’s political agenda.

 “The idea that you can get up here and talk about what you know and what the science is … it is something of a liberating feeling,” Fauci told reporters.
-White House press secretary Jen Psaki had invited Psaki to take the podium first at her daily briefing.
+White House press secretary Jen Psaki had invited Fauci to take the podium first at her daily briefing.

 While choosing his words carefully, Fauci acknowledged that it had been difficult at times to work for Trump, who repeatedly played down the severity of the pandemic, refused to consistently promote mask-wearing and often touted unproven scientific remedies, including a malaria drug and even injecting disinfectant.